 \section{Simulation study}

-In this section, we show simulation results to illustrate the ability of our algorithms to answer our initial optimization problem.
-First, we check the mode-finding performance of our algorithms.
+In this section, we show simulation results to illustrate our algorithms' ability to answer our initial optimization problem.
+First, we check their mode-finding performance.
 Then, we showcase the ability of the mixture weights to capture information on the flatness of the modes.